Portrait of Jack Hunter: Background

 Artist Nicolai Fechin, a student of Ilya Repin, arrived in New York on August 1, 1923 with his wife Alexandra Nikolaevna and daughter Iya.
 Portrait of Jack R. Hunter, dating from 1923, is one of the first works painted by the artist after moving to the United States.

 Jack R. Hunter worked as an employee of a major insurance company in Pittsburgh and was fond of collecting art.
 In 1923 Jack Hunter was in absentia familiar with Fechin for more than ten years.
 From 1910 until the outbreak of World War I, Fechin was a regular participant in international art exhibitions in Pittsburgh, which the Carnegie Institution organized annually.
 There were several excellent paintings by N. Fechin, including Nude (1911, private collection, USA), Portrait of P. Abramychev (1912, private collection, USA), Portrait of A.N.
 Belkovich (1913, Museum of the University of Oklahoma, USA) in the collection of J. Hunter by 1923.

-Since 1921 Jack R. Hunter and the another well-known American collector of Fechin's works, William S. Stimmel, had been working to prepare Fechin's move to America.
+Since 1921 Jack R. Hunter and another well-known American collector of Fechin's works, William S. Stimmel, had been working to prepare Fechin's move to America.
 It was Hunter who played the main role in obtaining the necessary documents for the Fechin family's entry into the United States.
 Thanks to efforts of Jack Hunter Stephen G. Porter, chairman of the Committee on Foreign Affairs helped them in this matter.

 The emigration quota for Russians was then 5000 peoples in a year.
 In addition, the United States did not recognize Soviet Russia and an American visa could not be placed on the Fechin's Soviet passport.
 With the assistance of Hunter, an exit was organized through Riga.
 Fechin had the necessary letters of recommendation addressed to various American consuls.

 By the request of William Stimmel and Jack Hunter Fechin's family was met at the port of New York by the Russian emigrant artist Aaron Harry Gorson, who also placed the Fechins in a hotel, and then rented an apartment for them.
 Soon J. Hunter came to New York and their first personal meeting with Feshin took place.

 Fechin expressed a wish to paint a portrait of Jack R. Hunter in gratitude for his help with moving artist's family to America and it was done.
 Since 1923 until recently The Portrait of Jack R. Hunter was kept in the family of a collector.

 In 1958 soon after Fechin's death Jack Hunter wrote his memories of Fechin at the request of Iya Nikolaevna Feshin-Branham, Fechin's daughter.